John Douglas (linebacker)

-John Louis Douglas (born September 6, 1945) is a former American football linebacker who played for the New York Giants of the National Football League (NFL).
-He was also a member of The Hawaiians of the World Football League.
+John Louis Douglas (born September 6, 1945) is an American former professional football linebacker who played for the New York Giants of the National Football League (NFL).
 He played college football at the University of Missouri.
+He also played for The Hawaiians of the World Football League (WFL).

-Early years
+Early life

 Douglas attended Columbia High School in Columbia, Missouri.
 He accepted a football scholarship from the University of Missouri, where he played only two seasons of college football because he left to work after his freshman year.

 As a senior linebacker, he was a team co-captain along with quarterback Gary Kombrink and received All-Big Eight honors.

 Professional career

-Dallas Cowboys

-Douglas was selected by the Dallas Cowboys in the fourth round (97th overall) of the 1968 NFL Draft.
+Douglas was selected by the Dallas Cowboys in the fourth round (97th overall) of the 1968 NFL/AFL draft.
 His rookie season was interrupted when he was called up by the Army Reserve.
 After serving two years of military service in the Vietnam War (where he was wounded), he returned for training camp in 1970 and was waived on September 14.

-New York Giants

 He was claimed off waivers by the New York Giants and played mostly on special teams.
 In 1971, he was named the starter at strong-side linebacker.
 The next year, he returned to a reserve role.
 In 1973, he started 10 games.

-The Hawaiians

 In 1974, he signed with the Hawaiians of the World Football League.